-Horizonte Minerals Plc: DIRECTOR/PDMR DEALING
+Horizonte Minerals Plc: Director/PDMR Dealing

 LONDON, Dec.
-19, 2018 - Horizonte Minerals Plc, (AIM: HZM, TSX: HZM) (‘Horizonte’ or ‘the Company’), announces that on 14 December 2018, William Fisher, Non-Executive Director of the Company, purchased 95,000 ordinary shares of 1p each in the capital of the Company ("Ordinary Shares") at an average price of CAD$0.03 per Ordinary Share (the "Purchase").
-Following the Purchases, Mr. Fisher is now interested in 1,975,000 Ordinary Shares representing 0.14% of the total voting rights of the Company.
+21, 2018 - Horizonte Minerals Plc, (AIM: HZM, TSX: HZM) (‘Horizonte’ or ‘the Company’), announces that on 20 December 2018, Simon Retter, Chief Financial Officer of the Company, purchased 138,121 ordinary shares of 1p each in the capital of the Company ("Ordinary Shares") at a price of 1.81p per Ordinary Share (the "Purchase").
+Following the Purchase, Mr. Retter is now interested in 1,138,121 Ordinary Shares representing 0.08% of the total voting rights of the Company.

-These shares, along with Mr Fisher’s other purchases, have been bought into his Registered Retirement Savings Plan (RRSP).

 |Initial Notification